Gulidjan: History

 The Gulidjan people were hit hard by the European colonisation of their land shortly after the foundation of Melbourne.
 For three years, the Gulidjan actively resisted invasion by driving off livestock and raiding stations.
 Such raids brought retaliation by parties of colonisers with violent clashes ensuing.
 According to Jan Critchett's study, an estimated 300-350 Aboriginal people were murdered in the 14 years from 1834 to 1848, during the colonial invasion of the Western District.
-The disappearance and presumed death deaths of Joseph Gellibrand and George Hesse in 1837, whose fate remains a mystery to this day, were blamed on the Gulidjan.
+The disappearance and presumed deaths of Joseph Gellibrand and George Hesse in 1837, whose fate remains a mystery to this day, were blamed on the Gulidjan.
 Retribution was meted out by a colonising party accompanied, by some Wathaurong people, and several Gulidjan people were killed.
 Historian Ian Clark reports on three documented attacks in 1839-1840 resulting in Aboriginal deaths.
 (Note: Arthur Lloyd and a certain Taylor shot a G man dead in 1839; William Roadknight shot another dead in July of that same year; whites killed another in 1840.
 (Clark 1995)) More often, squatters destroyed campsites and took implements as revenge.
 By 1839, the Gulidjan were unable to live traditionally on their lands and began to take jobs on European stations.